kleinerELM/VFD-20x4-ESP32/README.md

 ## Notes <div name="notes" />

 Due to bad signaling reasons it was necessary to reduce the baud rate to 1200 between the display and the microcontroller.

+The display is dimmable, but only in two steps.
+However, the documentation mentions 4 dimming steps.